February Branch Meeting

 Dr. Maya Hislop (she/her/hers) is an Assistant Professor of English at Cal Poly.
 She earned her B.A. in English from Williams College and her PH.D in English from the University of Virginia.
 Her research and teaching interests examine African American Literature in the 20th and 21st century, Gender studies and sexual violence/misogynoir, and Media studies, race, gender, and class.
 Her forthcoming book, Bodies in the Middle: Black Women Sexual Violence and Complex Imaginings of Justice, will be published in 2025 by the University of South Carolina Press.
 In her spare time she enjoys long walks in nature, going to the movies, and trying new dinner spots in the area.

 The branch was instrumental in the creation of Mission Plaza and the Art Center of San Luis Obispo.
 We also initiated Art Park, a summer arts program for children, and were founding members of the SLO County Women’s Legacy Fund.
 We continue to sponsor candidates’ and issue forums.
-We also recently collected school supplies for children in Afghanistan.

 Today the branch consists of more than 60 women from varied backgrounds who promote the Association’s goals.